Skip to main content

 When to Go

 Watergrasshill is a commuter and pass-through town on the N8 corridor north of Cork city.
-The leading time to visit is a relaxed midweek evening or a weekend lunch when you are not racing a clock.
-Given it is a small operation, timing your visit to avoid peak Friday and Saturday evening crush is sensible , early evening seatings will give you more room and a quieter atmosphere to appreciate the food.
+The ideal time to visit is a relaxed midweek evening or a weekend lunch when you are not racing a clock.
+Given it is a small operation, timing your visit to avoid peak Friday and Saturday evening crush is sensible, early evening seatings will give you more room and a quieter atmosphere to appreciate the food.
 There is no seasonal menu data confirmed in our database, but the sourcing of named local produce suggests the kitchen responds to what is available, so spring and summer visits will likely see the vegetable dishes at their broadest.

 Practical Details

-Reservations: Booking is rated Easy , call ahead or enquire directly, as no online booking platform is confirmed in our database.
+Reservations: Booking is rated Easy, call ahead or enquire directly, as no online booking platform is confirmed in our database.
 Dress: Casual.
 The room does not require or expect anything formal.
-Budget: Price range is not confirmed, but the setting and style point to an accessible mid-range spend , expect pub-restaurant pricing rather than destination-restaurant tariffs.
+Budget: Price range is not confirmed, but the setting and style point to an accessible mid-range spend, expect pub-restaurant pricing rather than destination-restaurant tariffs.
 Getting there: Main St, Mitchellsfort, Cork, T56 Y9F4.
 Located in Watergrasshill village, easily reached from Cork city via the N8 northbound.
 Parking: Street parking available on Main Street.

 How It Compares